WebAssembly/stack-switching/proposals/fibers/Explainer.md

   }
 }
 ```
-We should not claim that this is the only way of managing the asynchronous activities; indeed, indiviual language toolchains will have their own language specific requirements.
+We should not claim that this is the only way of managing the asynchronous activities; indeed, individual language toolchains will have their own language specific requirements.
 However, this example is primarily intended to explain how one might implement the integration between WebAPIs such as `fetch` and a `Fiber` aware programming language.

 #### The importance of stable identifiers
 One of the hallmarks of this example is the need to keep track of the identities of different computations; possibly over extended periods of time and across significant _code distances_.